iridium-browser/website/_posts/2017-12-25-update-released.md

 The developers fixed several bugs in the latest Windows and macOS builds.
 Issues solved:
-**crashes when switching to incognito mode in Windows
+**crashes when switching to incognito mode in Windows,
-crashes when starting guest session in Windows
+crashes when starting guest session in Windows,
 size in macOS reduced from 600MB to 200MB**
 <!--break-->
 Go and get it!